Arkansas Sports Betting in 2025: Top AR Sportsbooks and DFS sites

 Arkansas sports betting FAQ

-Yes, Arkansas legalized retail sports betting in 2018, and online sports betting became a reality in March 2022.
+Yes, sports betting is legal in Arkansas.
+Arkansas legalized retail sports betting in 2018, and online sports betting became a reality in March 2022.
 The Arkansas Racing Commission oversees all sports wagering activity in the state.
+You can access daily fantasy sports (DFS) and social betting sites for additional wagering options.

 You can register with the state's three online sportsbooks.
 Alternatively, you can visit one of three Arkansas retail sportsbooks to place a legal wager.
 These are found in each of the state's three casinos.